ndaneil/interactive-3d-screen/README.md

 ## 3D rendering using off-axis projection

-So far, we have created the steps to get 3D coordinates for the midpoint of the eyes relative to the display.
-Now the next step is to use this information to modify the perspective of the image displayed on the screen.
+So far, we have created the steps to get 3D coordinates for the midpoint between the eyes relative to the display.
+The next step is to use this information to modify the perspective of the image displayed on the screen.
 Traditionally for 3D visualizations it is assumed that the person sits directly in front of the screen, this is the normal on-axis projection (visualized from the top):

 <p align="center"><img src="./images/frustum-normal.png" width="50%"></p>